 The first city wall of Xi'an was built of earth, rammed layer upon layer.
 The base layer was made of earth, quick lime, and glutinous rice extract, tamped together.
 It made the wall extremely strong and firm.
 Later, the wall was totally enclosed with bricks.
 A moat, wide and deep, ran around the city.
 Over the moat, there used to be a huge drawbridge, which would cut off the way in and out of the city, once lifted.

-There is a rampart every 120 meters.
+There is a rampart every 120 meters (394 feet).
 The ramparts are towers that extend out from the main wall.
 The ramparts were built to allow soldiers to see enemies trying to climb the wall.
 The distance between the ramparts is within the range of arrows fired from either side.
 This allowed soldiers to protect the entire wall without exposing themselves to the enemy.
 There are altogether 98 ramparts; each has a sentry building on top of it.

-In Xi'an's case, the north, south, east and west gates, each consist of three towers: the gate tower, which holds the drawbridge, the narrow tower and the main tower.
+In Xi'an's case, the north, south, east and west gates (there are 18 gates along Xi'an City Wall.), each consist of three towers: the gate tower, which holds the drawbridge, the narrow tower and the main tower.
 The gate tower stands proud of the wall.
 It is used to lift and lower the drawbridge.
 The narrow tower is in the middle.
 Its inner walls have square windows to shoot arrows from.
 The main tower is the innermost one, ande forms the entrance to the city.

 The remains of the Gate were rediscovered in 1985 when the city wall of Ming Dynasty was opened.
-The depict of the gate in the literature works of Shui and Tang were testified by the unearthed site.
+The depict of the gate in the literature works of Sui and Tang were testified by the unearthed site.
 As described, the gate was truly imposing and built by huge block of marbles and engraved with plenty of imaginative and pretty patterns.
 The new gate we see today was actually built in 1986 precisely according to its original look.

 In the past, the Pavilion or Shrine of Kuixin were widely built and worshipped in the Temple of Confucius and schools.
 Inside the pavilion, tourists can see the typical image of Kuixin, or the Star of Chief: slovenly, sot-like, staggering, wearing messy hairs and big whiskers, holding a brush and a wine gourd.
 Therefore the city gate near the Pavilion of Kuixin is named Wenchang, or the prosperity of learning.

 The narrow tower and the main tower are connected by tunnels, in which soldiers could be stationed.
 From the tunnels there are also horse passages leading to the top of the wall.
 There are gradually ascending steps, made so that it was easy for war horses to ascend and descend.
 There are all together 11 horse passages around the city.